All Cities / VA / Richmond

 How much is a plumbing permit in Richmond?

-Richmond doesn't issue separate plumbing permits.
-The single permit covers all trades.
-A typical bathroom scope runs about one hundred forty five dollars total.
+Richmond doesn't charge a separate plumbing permit.
+That work falls under the single building permit.
+A typical bathroom scope ends up around one hundred forty five dollars total before the state surcharge.

 Do I need a permit to build a deck in Richmond?